joshuaccl/HIDRA/README.md

 ## End Goal

-To have a platform that runs on off-the-shelf devices like android smart phones that acts as a complementary data collection and dissemination system for existing systems.
+To develop a platform that runs on off-the-shelf devices such as android smart phones that acts as a complementary data collection and dissemination system for existing systems.

 ## TODO